HowardZorn/SimpleOCR/README.md

-# Bank Card OCR
+# OCR based on pytorch
 ## Dependencies
-torch
+- torch
-pillow
+- pillow
-numpy
+- numpy

 ## Description
 The model I use to recognize characters is based on CNN + RNN + CTC.
 I'm considering to rewrite this project using C++ if I'm spare.